 Many weld supervisors think they are on top of the weld production as long as they see that the welder's shield is down and weld smoke and sparks are being generated.

-What the supervisors and management is often not aware is the welder working hard can weld a vertical up flux cored 1/4 fillet at
+What the supervisors and management is often not aware is, the welder working hard can weld a vertical up flux cored 1/4 fillet at

 My unique, low cost weld process control training resources

-enable the attainment of consistent, optimum MIG and flux cored weld quality and
+enables the attainment of consistent, optimum MIG and flux cored weld quality and

 The shortage of MIG and Flux Cored